miguelrincon/miguelrincon.github.io/_posts/2019-03-26-flutter-wed-developers.md

 ---
 layout: post
 title: Flutter for Web Developers
-subtitle: Concepts for WebApp devs to undertand Flutter
+subtitle: Concepts for WebApp devs to understand Flutter
 share-img: "/img/posts/flutter-web-developers/home-demo-app.png"
 ---
 I have spent the last few months learning and working with Flutter, the framework to create mobile apps.
-Coming from a "for the browser" web development background, I have to say I am very impressed with the framework and would like to see it in action in a large project.
+I have to say I am very impressed with the framework and would like to see it in action in a large project.

-Flutter 1.2 version came out in February and I wanted to write down my thoughs on why I think Flutter will change the approach to building mobile apps, and very possibly Web Apps in the near future.
+Coming from a "for the browser" web development background, I found a bit confusing to initially understand what the framework was all about, so I try to explain its differences from regular web development.

 <img src="/img/posts/flutter-web-developers/home-demo-app.png" style="max-width: 300px;">
 {:class="text-center"}